Service level objectives (SLOs)

 For Set condition, select a comparison operator and threshold for the SLO to use as the indicator of success.

-If you selected Service Operation in step 5, you can optionally choose Additional settings and then adjust the period length for this SLO.
+If you selected Service Operation or Service Dependency in step 5, set the period length for this SLO.

 Set the interval and attainment goal for the SLO.
 For more information about intervals and attainment goals and how they work together, see SLO concepts.